stackshub/stacks/README.md

 - First, tap a stack to pop a piece.
 - Then, tap another stack to push the piece.
 - Alternatively, drag between stacks to move a piece.
-- Finally, arrange all the stacks in the same order.
+- Finally, arrange all the stacks in the same order within the limit of moves.

 ### Keyboard controls